Skip to Content

 Variegated String of Pearls Care

-One of my more popular plant posts is about string of pearls plant care, and I wrote it many, many years ago (but updated it recently).
-Today’s post is about a cultivar of that plant—the variegated cultivar, or senecio rowleyanus variegata.
+One of my more popular plant care guides is about string of pearls care, and today’s article is about a variegated cultivar of that plant—the variegated string of pearls, or senecio rowleyanus ‘variegata.’

 And consider that the sun is not as harsh during some periods of the day.
 A few hours of direct morning sunlight should not be a problem.
 But once the afternoon sun starts heating things up, consider providing some shade.